eddyerburgh/notes/docs/distributed-systems/fault-tolerance.md

 An operation is **idempotent** if it can be performed many times without any damage being done.
 Making an operation idempotent helps a system deal with at-least-once message delivery {% cite distributed-systems -l 468 %}.

 One way to avoid non-idempotent requests being executed multiple times is to add a sequence number to each request.
-A server would then keep record of the sequence numbers of executed requests, and would not execute any request multiple times (this then introduces the problem of keeping track of many requests) {% cite distributed-systems -l 469 %}.
+A server would then keep a record of the sequence numbers of executed requests and would not execute any request multiple times (this then introduces the problem of keeping track of many requests) {% cite distributed-systems -l 469 %}.

 ## Atomic commit protocols